superdesk/web-publisher/docs/components/Bridge/usage.rst

 JSON to Package Data Transformer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This data transformer transforms JSON string to ``Package`` object.
-The input value is first validated by the Validator Chain
+This transforms a JSON string which is first validated by the Validator Chain.
-and if the validation is success it serializes JSON value to ``Package`` object.
+If the validation is a success, it serializes the JSON value to a ``Package`` object.

 The ``Package`` object is a one-to-one representation of Superdesk Package.

 Usage: